 2. General Conversations

-More modeling is needed at beginner levels.
+More modelling is needed at beginner levels.
 Hence, there are activities like communicative drills and dialogues.
 At advanced levels, wider parameters can be provided.
 But since intermediate levels are somewhere in between, we can have general conversations around relatively common topics.
 This helps students gain more confidence speaking freely.
 And, it takes them outside the boundaries of limited exchanges found in dialogues.

 For our sample activities, let’s offer our class members the subject of ‘favorite restaurants.’
 This is not an uncommon topic in life.
 As such, you can use it to get intermediate-level learners talking.